-Tony (the Bug Whisperer – not Robbins) does not just believe that learning is supposed to be fun in theory – it is fun!
-The Creepy Crawly Zoo is a progressive program that introduces students to entomology by letting them be entomologists for a time.
-It isn’t theory its practice.
-Its fun, its exciting and even a little scary.
-Its an opportunity to face fear with understanding and conquer it.
+Antonio does not just believe that learning is supposed to be fun in theory – it is fun!
+The Creepy Crawly Zoo is a progressive program that introduces students to Entomology by letting them be entomologists for a time.
+It’s fun, it’s exciting, and even a little scary.
+It’s an opportunity to face fear with understanding and conquer it.
 By creating a positive experience around the subject matter students gain an appreciation for not just entomology but learning.
-It is not the goal of the Creepy Crawly Zoo to turn everyone into entomologists but to simply open a door of opportunity to a very accessible science that students may have not realized was available to them.
+It is not the goal of the Creepy Crawly Zoo to turn everyone into entomologists but to simply open a door of opportunity to a very accessible science that students may not have realized was available to them.

 The point is it is an inspirational program.
 A famous musician was quoted as saying that the kind of music he liked was the kind that made you want to pick up a guitar yourself.
 This is the kind of education program the Creepy Crawly Zoo is.
 It inspires you to want to know more, to do it yourself.
 In wanting to know more about insects and understanding the complexity they hold in our daily lives students may discover other interests that will stem from that one pursuit.

 In promoting the excitement that the Creepy Crawly Zoo creates it is not to diminish its practical side.
-The Creepy Crawly Zoo is and education program.
-Some of its lessons are hidden in the vignette of a good time the rest is straight forward science – a science that is part of every school curriculum.
+The Creepy Crawly Zoo is an education program.
+Some of its lessons are hidden in the vignette of a good time the rest is straightforward science – a science that is part of every school curriculum.
 Teachers are quoted again and again saying that their students were either extremely excited to learn about insects afterward or that it bought the lessons they had already gone through to life.
-Let’s face it, teachers are over worked, under paid and a program that can make the job of educating the future easier and appreciated is a good thing.
+Let’s face it, teachers are overworked and underpaid and a program that can make the job of educating the future easier and appreciated is a good thing.

 “The Creepy Crawly Zoo is only the beginning and leaves students always wanting more.
-This is not a short coming or an accident.
+This is not a shortcoming or an accident.
 This is what the program is designed to do.
-I learned early on through painful experience that I would never be able to say all the things I wanted to in the 45-50 minutes I have during the program.
+I learned early on through painful experiences that I would never be able to say all the things I wanted to in the 45-50 minutes I have during the program.
 To even try defeats the purpose of the program.
 I realized that it is simply my job to inspire, to create an appreciation.
-In school they will either take a greater interest when the subject is taught or check out books from the library.
+In school, they will either take a greater interest when the subject is taught or check out books from the library.

 Outside of school they will go home and talk to their parents about it.
 In fact most of the parents I talk to say they won’t shut up about it!
 I love that.
 I had one parent scold me when she found out who I was.
 We had known each other from mutual acquaintances but she never knew I was the infamous “Bug Whisperer”.
 Apparently, I had visited her son’s school a few years earlier.
 She said from that day on she has not been able to take a trip anywhere without making sure the nets and jars were packed for the trip.
 It had been her son’s obsession since the day I came to his school 2 years ago.
 That made my day.”

-Entomology is relatively new as a science discipline and humans have identified over a million different species with many many more to go.
-Of those million species we know very little about most of them.
-In entomology there are more than a million questions that have not been asked or answered.
+Entomology is relatively new as a scientific discipline and humans have identified over a million different species with many many more to go.
+Of those million species, we know very little about most of them.
+In entomology, there are more than a million questions that have not been asked or answered.
 For those of you who are not seeing the big picture that equals job security.

-Well, maybe the Creepy Crawly Zoo can’t promise a promotion but what it can promise is that it amazes the patrons of any venue.
 It makes an impression for its entertainment value as well as its educational value.
 The Creepy Crawly Zoo not only does large school assemblies but can be tailored for small shows also.
-The type of venue the Creepy Crawly Zoo is good for is anywhere there are families: Children’s theatres, museums, corporate parties, conventions, resorts, fairs, discovery centers, schools, fund raisers, libraries, day cares, etc. The Creepy Crawly Zoo has done it all with spectacular results.
+The type of venue the Creepy Crawly Zoo is good for is anywhere there are families: Children’s theatres, museums, corporate parties, conventions, resorts, fairs, discovery centers, schools, fundraisers, libraries, daycares, etc. The Creepy Crawly Zoo has done it all with spectacular results.